eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ## Using raw programs with DUNE

-If you want to tap into the raw EOS stack you can use the `DUNE -- <COMMAND>` format to access anything within the container.
+If you want to tap into the raw EOS stack, you can use the `DUNE -- <COMMAND>` format to access anything within the container.

 Examples:

 ```shell
 dune -- cleos get info
 dune -- nodeos --help
 ```